alenana99/memod/README.md

 ## MeStudio

 MeStudio is a tool that enables the analysis and integration of genome-wide methylation profiles with genomic features.
 See the [MeStudio](https://github.com/combogenomics/MeStudio) github repository for more informations.
 We made just some adjustments to ensure compatibility with data from nanopore sequencing: we have modified the source codes for *ms_analyzR* and *imestudio*, while all the others remain unchanged.
+You can find the source codes here.

 Before running ```imestudio```, make sure you have the files you need:
  - **<LIBRARY_NAME>_anno.gff** = the product of the genomic annotation, executed via ```prokka``` annotation; the file is reported in GFF3 format.